 If preferred, you can configure the Tone control so that it varies the audio pitch instead for playing audio that is not on the music bookshelf.
 Some people benefit more from a change in the pitch of recorded audio than a change in the tone.
 To vary the pitch instead of the tone, press key 7 to open the Navigation and Playback Menu.
 Then use the right arrow to find Audio Adjustment mode and use the pound key to select Pitch.

 To comply with governmental regulations from multiple countries, the Stream must enforce a high volume warning notification system.
 When using a wired headset or headphones, you will receive a warning when you try to increase the volume over the level of 9 out of 20.
 The warning message is mandatory and must be listened to in its entirety before confirming the volume increase using the pound key.
-The high-volume confirmation will last until the player is shutdown, or until 20 hours , whichever comes first.
+The high-volume confirmation will last until the player is shutdown, or until 20 hours of usage, whichever comes first.
 On shutdown, if the headphone volume was above 9, it will be reset to volume 9.
 If your Stream is still powered on after 20 hours and the current headphone volume is above 9, the volume will automatically reset to volume 9, and you will have to listen to the volume warning message again if you want to increase the volume over 9.
+Finally, if your device is in suspend mode, the volume will return above 9 after 20 hours of usage of your device awaken.

 Different Speed settings for TTS and Audio playback